Radio panel show in which John Lloyd and his curators try to fill up their museum with curious objects

 The Museum of Curiosity is a vast (albeit fictitious) building with a mission statement of housing everything in the universe that is in some way curious (including, as it happens, the entire universe itself).

 Each week, a panel made up of entertainers and academic experts put forward their curiosities to the head of the museum John Lloyd, the Professor of Ignorance at the University of Buckingham (later Southampton-Solent) and his curators.
-In the first series the curator was Bill Bailey, followed by Sean Lock in the second, Jon Richardson in the third, Dave Gorman in the fourth and Jimmy Carr in the fifth.
+In the first series the curator was Bill Bailey, followed by Sean Lock in the second, Jon Richardson in the third, Dave Gorman in the fourth, Jimmy Carr in the fifth, Humphrey Ker in the six and Phill Jupitus in the seventh.

 The only rule for donation is that the exhibit has to be in some way curious.
 It doesn't matter if something is gigantic, microscopic, hughly expensive, or even if it doesn't exist.